Outsourcing construction services

 Cost efficiency.
 Project margin is closely linked to purchasing performance.
 An outsourced construction services provider has sophisticated tools to optimize internal purchasing functions (which account for as much as 60 percent of some construction budgets).

-Outsourcing Construction Services to the Philippines
+Outsourcing construction services to the Philippines

 Companies now go beyond finding low-cost offshore staffing solutions when outsourcing construction services to the Philippines and other outsourcing destinations.
 The goal is to find a long-term partner for success, such as Sourcefit, and focus on adding value to the business through the use of innovative and intelligent staffing methodologies.